ags logo

 4. Alpine Plant in a Garden

 This class is for photographs of alpines that are being grown in a garden setting.
+Selected cultivars and garden hybrids are allowed.

 This may be in your own garden or in one you have visited!
 But if it is not your own garden, please make sure you have permission to enter the photo in a competition.